A lot or a little?

 What's the story?

-A pair of British sea ships are traveling through the Northern Passage of the Arctic Ocean, when things start to go wrong in THE TERROR.
+A pair of British sea ships are traveling through the Northern Passage of the Arctic Ocean when things start to go wrong in THE TERROR.
 One crew member becomes violently ill, while another falls from the crow's nest to his death.
-Icebergs damage one ship's propellor, and when Captain Sir John Franklin refuses to abandon the vessels, the ships and their crews become trapped for months in a thick blanket of ice.
+Icebergs damage one ship's propeller, and when Captain Sir John Franklin refuses to abandon the vessels, the ships and their crew become trapped for months in a thick blanket of ice.
 As more and more dangers mount for the expedition, the captains and the crew must figure out how to survive nature's constant threats.

 Is it any good?

-Like Lost, as the characters explore, they continually discover that something about this place is not quite right.
+As in Lost, when the characters explore, they continually discover that something about this place is not quite right.
 When a crew member starts vomiting blood, it's not simply because he has scurvy; the ship's surgeon can't figure out what's happening.
 Men have visions of spirits imploring them to run away.
 Others disappear inexplicably.
 And, of course, as the members of the expedition try to survive, they must also figure how to work together, despite plenty of suspicion, grudges, and personal agendas between them.
-Both Alien and Lost sparked hundreds of imitators, but The Terror gets right precisely what those two landmarks did, without copying them explicitly.
-It immerses us in a completely unfamiliar, yet fully realized, world, rife with immense and unknowable danger, and pits its characters in duel to the death against forces of nature they can't even fathom.
+Both Alien and Lost sparked hundreds of imitators, but The Terror gets right precisely what those two did, without copying them explicitly.
+It immerses us in a completely unfamiliar yet fully realized world, rife with immense and unknowable danger, and it pits its characters in a duel to the death against forces of nature they can't even fathom.

 Talk to your kids about ...